matteomenapace/dataphors/README.md

 - [ ] Add wildcard quotes from Shakespeare and Sun-Tzu

-- [ ] Experiment: keep only the shortest mis-quotes
+- [x] Experiment: keep only the shorter mis-quotes

 - [ ] Experiment: include original quote authors?